KTH-IV1201/chat/README.md

-# sem4-chat
+# Example program for seminar four

-Example program for seminar four
+This is the seminar four version of the chat sample program.